ReamLabs/ream/book/cli/ream/voluntary_exit.md

           The password to use for keystores.
 It's recommended to use password-file over this in order to prevent your keystore password from appearing in the shell history
       --validator-index <VALIDATOR_INDEX>
           The validator index to exit
-      --epoch <EPOCH>
-          The epoch for the voluntary exit
       --wait
           Wait until the validator has fully exited -h, --help